Forza Horizon 6 – Latest News And Release Date

 After initial delays, JDM arrived in May 2025, featuring an open-world map that allows drivers to explore tourist areas, traditional towns, and touge roads inspired by real Japanese locations.

-Another offering is CarX Drift Racing 3, which allows you to drift vast areas, including the entire Ebisu Complex, and the legendary Kami Road returns.
-It will also be available on PC and console shortly, under a new name: CarX Drift Racing Online 2.
+Another offering is CarX Drift Racing 3, which lets you drift across vast areas and famous locations, including the entire Ebisu Complex, and the legendary Kami Road returns.
+It will also be available on PC and console shortly, under a new name, CarX Drift Racing Online 2.

 Another game from the same team, CarX Street, also offers players an awesome alternative open-world drifting experience.

-However, this fan-made trailer gives you an idea of how Japan might look in FH6.
+For now, this fan-made trailer gives you an idea of how Japan might look when it finally arrives in FH6:

-Before Japan was confirmed, fans were speculating about other potential possibilities, which may still be a consideration for future Horizon games.
+Before Japan was confirmed, fans were speculating about other possibilities, which may still be considered for future Horizon games.

 Germany